Ecological vegetation class

 An ecological vegetation class (EVC) is a component of the vegetation classification system developed and used by the state of Victoria, Australia, since 1994, for mapping floristic biodiversity.
 Ecological vegetation classes are groupings of vegetation communities based on floristic, structural, and ecological features.
 The Victorian Department of Environment, Land, Water and Planning has defined all of the EVCs within Victoria.

-An EVC consists of one or a number of floristic communities that appear to be associated with a recognisable environmental niche, and which can be characterised by a number of their adaptive responses to ecological processes that operate at the landscape scale level.
+An EVC consists of one or a number of floristic communities that appear to be associated with a recognisable ecological niche, and which can be characterised by a number of their adaptive responses to ecological processes that operate at the landscape scale level.
 Each ecological vegetation class is described through a combination of its floristic, life-form, and reproductive strategy profiles, and through an inferred fidelity to particular environmental attributes.